Freemandaily/Onchain_monitor/README.md

 **NOTE:**
 This script only decodes the transaction that is routed through **uniswap-universal router @ address of 0xEf1c6E67703c7BD7107eed8303Fbe6EC2554BF6B**
 # Action
-Monitor one or many addresss trade(S) on Uniswap with ease.
+Monitor one or many addresss trade(s) on Uniswap with ease.
 You can provide as many addresses you wish to monitor, the script checks every bock produced to know if the specifed addresss has made any transaction .
 Upon detection of the an addresss activity, it filters the token bought or sold as the case may be and notify the user through telegram

 # Library_Used
 **1.** web3.py: install by ( pip install web3)<br>